Generic Name and Formulations:

 Lovastatin 20mg, 40mg, 60mg; ext-rel tabs.

-To reduce risk of MI, unstable angina, and coronary revascularization procedures in patients without symptomatic cardiovascular disease (CVD), average to moderately elevated total-C and LDL-C, and below average HDL-C. Adjunct to diet in primary hypercholesterolemia and mixed dyslipidemias (Types IIa and IIb) to lower elevated total-C, LDL-C, apo B, and TG, and to increase HDL-C, when response to nondrug therapy alone is inadequate.
-To slow progression of coronary atherosclerosis in patients with coronary heart disease by lowering total-C and LDL-C.
+To reduce risk of MI, unstable angina, and coronary revascularization procedures in patients without coronary heart disease (CHD), but at high risk.
+To slow progression of coronary atherosclerosis in patients with CHD by lowering total-C and LDL-C. Adjunct to diet in primary hypercholesterolemia and mixed dyslipidemias (Types IIa and IIb) to lower elevated total-C, LDL-C, apo B, and TG, and to increase HDL-C, when response to nondrug therapy alone is inadequate.
+Limitations of use: not studied in Fredrickson Types I, III, and V dyslipidemias.

 <20yrs: not recommended.

 HMG-CoA reductase inhibitor.

 Active liver disease.
 Unexplained persistent elevated serum transaminases.
 Pregnancy (Cat.X).
 Nursing mothers.
 Concomitant strong CYP3A4 inhibitors (eg, itraconazole, ketoconazole, posaconazole, voriconazole, HIV protease inhibitors, boceprevir, telaprevir, clarithromycin, telithromycin, nefazodone), erythromycin.

 Discontinue if myopathy suspected or elevated CPK levels occur; suspend if a predisposition to development of renal failure secondary to rhabdomyolysis develops.
 Monitor liver function before starting therapy and repeat as clinically indicated.
 Interrupt therapy if serious hepatic injury and/or hyperbilirubinemia, or jaundice occurs.
 History of liver disease.
 Alcoholism.
 Homozygous familial hypercholesterolemia.